frederic-perez/AmE-dictionary/data/idioms.md

 __buckle up__ :three::hammer: _Bucking up a seat belt._
 __bug off__ _slang_
 __bull in a china shop__ :two: A clumsy person.
+__bump and grind__ __3__ _v_ To dance in a manner characterized by aggressive and overtly sexualized hip movements, either by a single dancer or between two dance partners. _It was a little disconcerting to see teenagers bumping and grinding at the prom._
+__burn the candle at both ends__ To work or study day and night.
 __burn the midnight oil__ To work late into the night.
 __burn your bridges__ To destroy all possible ways of going back to a situation.
+__bust out__ _She clearly has something busting out._
 __butterfingers__ A person who frequently drops things, clumsy person.
 __buy the farm__ To die.
 __by all accounts__ :dart::three: From all the reports (that are available); according to what everyone is saying. _According to all accounts, the police were on the scene immediately._ _By all accounts, it was a very poor performance._